 Funkin Purée makes a ready-made White Peach Bellini Cocktail Mixer, available from selected Waitrose, Selfridges, and Majestic Wine.

-To make a Bellinitini, shake 50ml vodka, 25ml peach purée and 25ml peach schnapps with ice, strain into a cocktail glass and add a lemon twist.
+For a change, make a Bellinitini – shake 50ml vodka, 25ml peach purée and 25ml peach schnapps with ice, strain into a cocktail glass and add a lemon twist.

 Subscribe today for just £12 for 12 issues...